4 Ways To Stop Feeling Discouraged And Depressed

 Have you ever seen a caterpillar cocooning?
 Try to slice the silky pouch to help it turn into a butterfly faster.
 Can you guess what will happen?
 That’s right!
 You will kill it.

-Sometimes, you do not see the results fast enough is because you are not ready.
-Or you don’t get what you wanted because it’s not right for you.
+Sometimes, you do not see the results fast enough because you are not ready.
+You don’t get what you want because it’s not right thing or time for you.

 The moment you feel like the situation is totally out of your control, you have no power to change it.